ksravikumar2005/scenarios/MongoDB-On-Docker/My-First-MongoDB-Deployment/step3.md

 	mongodb   1/1     Running   0          2m33s

-To get a detailed description of the newly created pod, use
+To get a detailed description of the newly created deployment, use

-`kubectl describe pod/mongodb`{{execute}}
+`kubectl describe deploy/mongodb-deployment`{{execute}}

-To use the mongo client, execute

-`kubectl exec -it mongodb mongo`{{execute}}

-NOTE: mongodb is the server process and mongo is the database client.

-At the mongo shell, execute the command "show databases" view the databases created and type "exit" to exit the mongo shell.